CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 One functionality where Stata differs than most other statistical or data analysis software is that Stata can only have a single data set open at a time.
 (You can open a second instance of Stata to open a second data set, but the two instances cannot communicate.)

 Any command you run knows to operate on the data set you have open.
-For example, there is a command [`summarize`](data-management.html#summarizing-the-data) which provides summary information about variables.
+For example, there is a command [`summarize`][summarizing the data] which provides summary information about variables.
 The command is simply `summarize`, there is no need to direct it towards a specific data set.

 If you have multiple data sets you need to work with, you can either

 1. Switch between the two data sets as needed.
-This can be burdensome, though tools such as [`preserve`](working-with-data-sets.html#preserverestore) help greatly.
+This can be burdensome, though tools such as [`preserve`][Temporarily preserving and restoring data] help greatly.

 2. Merge the data sets, the better option.
-We'll discuss [merging](data-manipulation.html#merging-files) towards the end of the course.
+We'll discuss [merging][merging files] towards the end of the course.

 ^#^^#^^#^ Frames